 - Nominees cannot be nominated for the award in more than one category (i.e., junior high/middle school teachers are ineligible for the secondary award).

-Demonstrated exceptional abilities in at least six of the seven categories listed below:
+- Demonstrated exceptional abilities in the seven categories listed below:

-- Develop or use instructional materials creatively and effectively.
+- Developing or using instructional materials creatively and effectively.

-- Incorporate innovative and verified effective instructional strategies and techniques.
+- Incorporating innovative and verified effective instructional strategies and techniques.

-- Utilize new scholarship from history, the social sciences, or other appropriate fields.
+- Utilizing new scholarship from history, the social sciences, or other appropriate fields.

-- Demonstrated ability to foster a spirit of inquiry and the development of skills related to acquiring, organizing, processing, and using information and making decisions related to both domestic and international matters.
+- Fostering a spirit of inquiry and the development of skills related to acquiring, organizing, processing, and using information and making decisions related to both domestic and international matters.

-- Demonstrated ability to foster the development of democratic beliefs and values, and the skills needed for citizen participation appropriate to students' grade level in classroom, school, and community settings.
+- Fostering the development of democratic beliefs and values, and the skills needed for citizen participation appropriate to students' grade level in classroom, school, and community settings.

-- Evidence of professional involvement in activities such as workshops, curriculum development, committees, and other association activities, etc.
+- Professional involvement in activities such as workshops, curriculum development, committees, and other association activities, etc.